What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism

 Learn more about the whales in The Guide to Whale Swimming in Tonga.

 Whales, however, are just one of the thousands of marine life available to interact with in Tonga’s waters.
-The snorkelling and scuba diving is amazing here, heightened by crystal clear waters and many areas of healthy corals.
-Get more advice in Guide to Scuba Diving in Tonga.
+The snorkelling and scuba diving are amazing here, heightened by crystal clear waters and many areas of healthy corals.
+Get more advice in The Guide to Scuba Diving in Tonga and The Guide to Snorkelling in Tonga.

 Finally, how can we forget the flying foxes?
 Large fruitbats hang in the trees, especially in the villages of Tongatapu.
 You’ll often hear them before you see them, squeaking in the trees on the side of the road.
 It’s always worth pulling over for a wildlife fix.